Sorlas/Amazon-Price-Check/README.md

 A Price checker for any site.
 If the price is lower than before you get notified via email.

+Does not update during night time period specified in config.
+Endtime is always +1 day.
+Set both times to "00:00" to disable nighttime or set "-n"/ "--nighttime" flag

 The regular expression that gets the item price must be inserted into the json file.
 Example for amazon and alternate.de included.
 The List id specifies where to find the price in the list returned by regex.findall().